huggingface/trl/docs/source/use_model.md

 # Use model after training

-After training a model with either the `SFTTrainer`, `PPOTrainer`, or `DPOTrainer` you have a fine-tuned model.
-In this section we go through loading a fine-tuned model and use to generate text.
-If you are looking for a solution to run an inference server with a trained model you can look into libraries such as [`text-generation-inference`](https://github.com/huggingface/text-generation-inference).
+Once you have trained a model using either the SFTTrainer, PPOTrainer, or DPOTrainer, you will have a fine-tuned model that can be used for text generation.
+In this section, we'll walk through the process of loading the fine-tuned model and generating text.
+If you need to run an inference server with the trained model, you can explore libraries such as [`text-generation-inference`](https://github.com/huggingface/text-generation-inference).

 ## Load and Generate